acbilson/chaos-content/notes/church-for-a-new-generation.md

 - {{< backref src="/notes/the-church-must-learn-new-forms" >}}
 - {{< backref src="/notes/god-has-mercy-for-many-methods" >}}
 - {{< backref src="/notes/spider-followers-need-an-extra-push" >}}
+- I can't think of anything bettern than to {{< backref src="/notes/launch-a-dmm" >}}.

-- There are ways we could communicate information that would excel the business and education domains.
+There are ways we could communicate information that would excel the business and education domains.
 More thinking to do, but parable was Jesus' primary mode of communication.
-See {{< backref src="/notes/parable-and-poetry-hit-harder-than-prose" >}}
+See {{< backref src="/notes/parable-and-poetry-hit-harder-than-prose" >}} and {{< backref src="/notes/short-stories-are-modern-parables">}}.